In 1999, we were introduced to a little movie called The Matrix.

 It essentially revolved around the idea of people living in a virtual reality simulation of their lives…

-While in the real word they were controlled by machines and used as batteries…
+While in the real world they were controlled by machines and used as batteries…

 OH, THE HORROR!